grislyeye/three-meet/contributing.md

   1. Rules should be addressed to the reader, in the first person.
 For example, "you roll for" rather than "the player rolls".

+### 5. Space

+  1. Where reasonable, attempts should be made to keep pages short enough that the text doesn't scroll on a typical desktop view.
+     1. Exclusions to this include:
+        1. Directories of items, such as lists of skill descriptions.
+        2. Large amounts of reference material that would be important to a player, such as a class or background.

 ## Rules Guide

 ### Features